Helmet Rules in Pennsylvania

 Do You Have to Wear A Helmet on A Slingshot?

-You only need a class C driver’s license to operate an autocycle on public roadways instead of a motorcycle license of class M. You can’t take a driver’s test in a Slingshot for any type of license.
+In Pennsylvania, you only need a class C driver’s license to operate an autocycle.
+A motorcycle license of class M is not required.
+However, you can’t take a driver’s test in an autocycle for any type of license, including a Class C or Class M license.
+A Class C driver’s test must be taken in a Class C passenger vehicle.

-This article has been provided for informational purposes only and is based on the most reliable information available on the date of publication.
+This article has been provided for informational purposes only and does not constitute as legal advice.
+This article is based on the most reliable information available on the date of publication.
+Motorcycle helmet laws are subject to change.
+For legal guidance and to ensure you have the most up-to-date information, please consult with qualified legal counsel or your state’s Department of Motor Vehicles.